Roboy/RollbodyUnityFace/README.md

 Additional faces could be added.
 Useful tutorials for starting with Unity can be found on YouTube and on the Unity homepage.

-## References
+## Other Notes

+This project is using a TCP connection instead of ROS 2.

-The asset [Ros2ForUnity_UbuntuGalactic.unitypackage](https://github.com/RobotecAI/ros2-for-unity/releases) from [ROS2-for-Unity](https://github.com/RobotecAI/ros2cs) provides an implementation of a ROS2 node in C# that can be added to the scene.
+**It is also possible to include ROS 2:** The asset [Ros2ForUnity_UbuntuGalactic.unitypackage](https://github.com/RobotecAI/ros2-for-unity/releases) from [ROS2-for-Unity](https://github.com/RobotecAI/ros2cs) provides an implementation of a ROS2 node in C# that can be added to the scene.
+You need [ROS 2 Galactic](https://docs.ros.org/en/galactic/index.html) installed on your machine.
+This was tested with Ubuntu 20.04.